-By co-workers.
-For co-workers!
+By co-workers, for co-workers!

-During the two-year design process, different IKEA co-workers were interviewed around the world about their wishes and about how our co-worker clothing can support our daily work and comfort.
+During the two-year design process, different IKEA co-workers were interviewed around the world about their wishes and about how our co-worker clothing can support their daily work and comfort.
 We also conducted a “wear trial” together with five IKEA stores around the world.
 A diverse group of almost 400 co-workers gave valuable feedback that helped improve the collection.

 Sustainability in sight